mariolong/mariolong.github.io/posts/LVM on Archlinux.rst

 	/dev/mapper/VG01-LV00 3364872816 1798895476 1409685920   57% /mnt/data-lvm

 What is the maximum size of a single LV?
 ========================================================================

 ref: http://www.tldp.org/HOWTO/LVM-HOWTO/lvm2faq.html

 The answer to this question depends upon the CPU architecture of your computer and the kernel you are a running:

 For 2.4 based kernels, the maximum LV size is 2TB.
 For some older kernels, however, the limit was 1TB due to signedness problems in the block layer.
-Red Hat Enterprise Linux 3 Update 5 has fixes to allow the full 2TB LVs.
+Red Hat Enterprise linux 3 Update 5 has fixes to allow the full 2TB LVs.
 Consult your distribution for more information in this regard.

 For 32-bit CPUs on 2.6 kernels, the maximum LV size is 16TB.